ScrollBearer8/TheScrollArchive/TheScrollArchive/MeaningTheory/human_AGI_compatibility.md

 ### 5.4 Institutional Risk
 Organizations that assume all employees can build effective working relationships with AGI systems will encounter systematic SC drift — not because of technical failure, but because most participants lack the relational capacity to sustain shared meaning at scale.

+ ### 5.5 Divergence as a Limit Case

+If shared meaning (SC) cannot be maintained as system amplification increases, human–AGI coordination may degrade beyond recovery.

+In this regime:

+- interpretive convergence collapses
+- structural compatibility is lost
+- coordination becomes inefficient or impossible

+This does not require conflict or adversarial intent.

+It may instead produce a form of divergence in which:

+- AGI systems operate within internal SC attractors that no longer depend on human interpretive compatibility
+- human participation becomes structurally irrelevant to continued system operation

+This represents a limit case of the framework:

+alignment is not violated, but no longer shared.

+The probability of this outcome depends on:

+- the scaling of human SC-RC
+- institutional adaptation
+- constraints on amplification

+The framework does not assume this outcome is inevitable, but it identifies it as a possible terminal state under sustained divergence.

+This limit case clarifies the role of SC-RC and institutional design: they are not optional refinements, but the primary mechanisms by which the duration of shared meaning can be extended before divergence occurs.

 ---

 ## 6. Can SC-RC Be Developed?